Vivek-Venugopal-Gits/Certificate-Maker/README.md

 CertificateMaker/
 │
-├── certificates/ # Here the generated certificates in png mode will be saved ├── fonts/ # Store your desired font in .ttf file mode to access and put in the certificate ├── template/ # Template of the certificate
+├── certificates/ # Here the generated certificates in png mode will be saved <br>
+├── fonts/ # Store your desired font in .ttf file mode to access and put in the certificate ├── template/ # Template of the certificate
 ├── .xlsx file/ # The file containing info